TalTech-IVAR-Lab/ubuntu-desktop-docker/README.md

 After that, you can use login _abc_ and the newly set password to login to the container using any remote desktop client.

+> ☝ You can [stop][docker_stop] and [restart][docker_start] the created container from Docker without losing your data.
+It is equivalent to system shutdown from the containerized Ubuntu's point of view.
+However, keep in mind that [_deleting_][docker_rm] your container will destroy all the data and software contained inside.

 ## Building locally

 If you want to build this image locally instead of pulling it from [Dockerhub], clone this repository and run the build: